 |14 days or less||100%|

 c) If you are prevented from taking your holiday you may transfer your booking to someone who could have booked the holiday originally, subject to the approval of all interested suppliers.
 You must give us reasonable notice before the departure date to enable us to change airline bookings, etc - this normally requires 21 days notice.
 A transfer fee of £25 per person will be charged plus any additional costs we incur.
 If you transfer the booking before paying the balance of the price, you will remain liable to pay it (and our transfer fees) if the transferee fails to do so.
-Some airlines restrict or do not permit the facility to change names on bookings and it may therefore not be possible to transfer your booking.
+Airlines generally do not permit names to be changed on bookings and it may therefore not be possible to transfer your booking.
 In this case, your booking will be treated as a cancellation and you will be liable to pay cancellation charges as detailed above.

 7. If we change or cancel your holiday